 At the same time, the local government regulations in the Wag-Himera Zone limited land allocation to 600 m2, rendering it difficult for these young people to support a household.
-However, HELVETAS has requisite the government to increase the minimum land holding size to 2,500m2 per youth.
+However, HELVETAS has requested the government to increase the minimum land holding size to one quarter of a hectare per youth.